Why is it important for children to wear sunglasses?

 The muscles around the eyelid can be affected by a wide range of movement problems such as twitching.
 The most common disorders are ‘Benign Essential Blepharospasm’ and ‘Hemifacial Spasms’.
 So, let’s take a look at these in more detail.

 Benign Essential Blepharospasm is an involuntary closing of the eyes.
 It can present itself in different forms, such as rapid and frequent blinking, the need to force the eyelids to close or an inability to initiate opening of the eyelids.
-It can often be a combination of these different manifestations of the condition.

 It can become a disabling condition and may go on to affect other facial muscles.
 In fact, 30% of patients with Benign Essential Blepharospasm also experience involuntary tongue, mouth and neck movements (Hemifacial Spasm).